The Anchor & Hope is one of the worst-kept secrets in London. The conspicuous pub is widely credited as being one of the very first modern gastropubs.

 The pub offers a selection of lagers and ales as well as an extensive wine list.

-The Anchor & Hope edge up the list from 19th to 12th this year, which, given the consistent quality of food at the pub and goodwill amongst diners and fellow industry heads alike, is completely deserved.
+The Anchor & Hope has become a firm fixture on the list which, given the consistent quality of food at the pub and goodwill among diners and fellow industry heads alike, is completely deserved.